mzivic7/cmus-auto-lyrics/README.md

 - Tries to guess song artist and title from file name and path
 - Downloads lyrics from Genius (API token required)
 - Downloads lyrics from azlyrics if Genius API token is not provided
+- Automatically scrolls lyrics based on current position in song
 - Saves lyrics, artist and title to tags (optional)
-- Clears lyrics from section headers from Genius (optional)
+- Removes section headers from Genius lyrics (optional)
-- Automatically scrolls lyrics based on current position in song
 - Manual scroll deactivates auto scroll for current song
 - Offline mode - forces only reading from tags